digiltd/oh-rtd-test/eBus-Binding.md

 	ebus="id:no_of_firing, class:heating_kw, data:FF 08 50 22 03 CC 1A 27 00"

 In this example we send a raw telegram as hex string instead a already defined command.
-The last byte is replaced by the calculated crc value if it's not 0xFF (eBus sync byte).
+The last byte is replaced by the calculated crc value if it's not 0xFF (eBUS sync byte).
 But you should prefer the ``cmd`` parameter.

 ### Send raw telegram by item satus